 Using the yeast Saccharomyces cerevisiae as a model organism, we are interested in understanding and controlling aging and replicative lifespan at the single-cell level.
 We apply quantitative systems biology methods and a high-throughput microfluidic platform to the study of cellular aging.
-Our immediate and long-term goals are to: (i) uncover deterministic and stochastic factors affecting replicative lifespan and survival distributions, (ii) elucidate how gene expression levels and genetic noise are altered by the aging process, (iii) identify the components of the master regulatory network governing aging, (iv) characterize the connectivity among the network components including feedbacks, (v) discover chemical compounds that are able to modulate basic aging process and extend lifespan.
+Our immediate and long-term goals are to: (i) uncover deterministic and stochastic factors affecting replicative lifespan and survival distributions, (ii) elucidate how gene expression levels and genetic noise are altered by the aging process, (iii) identify the components of the master regulatory network governing aging, (iv) characterize the connectivity among the network components including feedback loops, (v) discover chemical compounds that are able to modulate basic aging process and extend lifespan.

 Read more about our research program.